Frequently Asked Questions

 Do you accept donations of opened food?

 No. All of our shelter animals are on a strict diet so that we can better monitor any health problems.
-We do accept unopened food.
+We do not accept unopened food.
 Please visit our Wish List for more specifications and acceptable items.